Eunsong/SpinDynamicsSimulator/README.md

 ### Before running the simulation

 To run a simulation, you need a topology file (.top) and a run parameter file (.sdp).
 Topology file contains information that completely defines a sytem to be simulated.
-Run-parameter file, on the other hand, defines a simulation specific parameters such as simulation length, simualtion type, output size, and etc. Optionally, a configuration file (.cnf) can be provided to overrides initial spin configurations.
+Run-parameter file, on the other hand, defines simulation specific parameters such as simulation length, simualtion type, output size, and etc. Optionally, a configuration file (.cnf) can be provided to overrides initial spin configurations.
 If .cnf file is not given, spin configurations defined in the .top file will be used.

 Below are examples of .top file and .sdp file.
 File formats are mostly self-explanatory, but will be explained in the tutorials section.
 Note that texts following # symbol are comments and not processed in the simulator code :